 Secondly, scholars have found no clear evidence of Mithraism until the mid to late 1st century, after Christianity was established.
 Therefore the early Christians could not copy anything, as there was nothing to copy in the first place.

-As, in the first place, we have no record of Mithras actually dying, there is no record of him being resurrected either, especially not in the way like Jesus seemingly was.
+As we have no record of Mithras actually dying, there is no record of him being resurrected either, especially not in the way of the claims surrounding Jesus.
 And the claim that Mithras had disciples is incorrect, there is no evidence that he existed as a historical figure, and there is no evidence that he had any disciples.
 He was seen as a god, and not as a human.

 Fourthly, Mithras was not born of a virgin, unless we count rocks as virgins.
 As Clauss, a professor of ancient history at the Free University of Berlin, in his book ‘The Roman Cult of Mithras‘ explains: “The sequence of images from the mythical account of Mithras’ life and exploits begins, so far as we can make out, with the god’s birth.
 The literary sources here are few but unmistakable: Mithras was known as the rock-born god.”

 Fifthly, I would encourage anyone to forward primary evidence that Mithras was referred to as the “Messiah”, because there is no evidence of this.
 As Professor Gary Lease has noted, “After almost 100 years of unremitting labor, the conclusion appears inescapable that neither Mithraism nor Christianity proved to be an obvious and direct influence upon the other”

 Professor Edwin Yamauchi concludes, “We don’t know anything about the death of Mithras… We have a lot of monuments, but we have almost no textual evidence, because this was a secret religion.
 But I know of no references to a supposed death and resurrection.”

 16. That Jesus is a copy of Horus is rejected by scholars.